-Easter Day bombs kill 138 in attacks on Sri Lankan churches, hotels
+Bombs kill 138 in Easter Day attacks on Sri Lankan churches, hotels

 This year, the NCEASL recorded 26 such incidents, including one in which Buddhist monks allegedly attempted to disrupt a Sunday worship service, with the last one reported on March 25.

-Out of Sri Lanka’s total population of around 22 million, 70 percent are Buddhist, 12.6 percent Hindu, 9.7 percent Muslim, and 7.6 percent Christian, according to the country’s 2012 census.
+Out of Sri Lanka’s total population of around 22 million, 70 percent are Buddhist, 12.6 percent Hindu, 9.7 percent Muslim and 7.6 percent Christian, according to the country’s 2012 census.

-In its 2018 report on Sri Lanka’s human rights, the U.S. State Department noted that some Christian groups and churches reported they had been pressured to end worship activities after authorities classified them as “unauthorized gatherings.”
+In its 2018 report on Sri Lanka’s human rights, the U.S. State Department noted that some Christian groups and churches reported they had been pressured to end worship meetings after authorities classified them as “unauthorized gatherings”.

 The report also said Buddhist monks regularly tried to close down Christian and Muslim places of worship, citing unidentified sources.

+Education Minister Akila Viraj Kariyawasam announced that all schools would be closed on Monday and Tuesday.

+Christians celebrate the resurrection of Jesus Christ on Easter Day after his death on the cross.

-Reporting by Ranga Sirilal and Shihar Aneez; Edited by Martin Howell and Nick Macfie
+Edited by Martin Howell and Nick Macfie